peete-q/lua-stub/README.md

 ##feature

 * think in lua
+* namimg the same as lua
-* not intrusion into lua source code
+* not invade into lua source code
-* depend self
+* no dependency
-* not need to compile
+* no need to compile
-* more flexible
-* more convenient
-* less source code
 * smart life scope management

 ##example